salesforce/best/README.md

 **The Best Frontend**: Best comes built-in with a frontend dashboard that allows you to monitor your benchmarks over the time with each commit.

 ## Getting Started
 Ready to jump in?
-We recommend starting with [The "Best" Manifesto](https://best-docs.herokuapp.com/guide/introduction) first, and then once you have a solid understanding of how Best works, checking out the [Developer Guide](https://best-docs.herokuapp.com/guide/getting-started) to read about how to get started!
+We recommend starting with [The "Best" Manifesto][best introduction] first, and then once you have a solid understanding of how Best works, checking out the [Developer Guide][getting started] to read about how to get started!

 ## Demo
 [![asciicast](https://asciinema.org/a/158780.png)](https://asciinema.org/a/158780)